shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 $query->add($matchQuery, BoolQuery::SHOULD);
 ```

-After the query has been added, a dump of the original query looks as follow:
+After the query has been added, a dump of the original query looks as follows:

 ```php
 ONGR\ElasticsearchDSL\Query\BoolQuery Object
 (